priyakot/insightsDataScience15/README.md

 	wang,						1
 	xia 						1

 For the second feature, the number of unique words in each tweet is 11, 14, and 17 (since the words 'is', 'big', and 'for' appear twice in the third tweet).
-This means that the set of unique words per tweet is {11} after the first tweet arrives, is {11, 14} after the second tweet arrives, and is {11, 14, 17} after all three tweets arrive.
+This means that the list of unique words per tweet is {11} after the first tweet arrives, is {11, 14} after the second tweet arrives, and is {11, 14, 17} after all three tweets arrive.
 Thus, the second feature would produce the following output:

 	11.0
 	12.5